omersha/omersha.github.io/_posts/2015-12-08-meta-sequences-in-c++.md

 template<size_t length> using make_index_sequence = typename make_sequence_imp<length>::type;
 {% endhighlight %}

-The third line is merely a syntactic sugar.
+The third line is merely syntactic sugar.
 The first line defines a template class that encodes a postfix of the final sequence (```S...```) and a parameter
 ```N``` that counts the missing elements.
 This class is defined recursively, so that
 shorter postfixs are derived from longer postfixs.
 The second line is a